-Charles Courtenay practices from the Los Angeles office of Latham & Watkins.
+Charles Courtenay practises in the London office of Latham & Watkins.
 He is a member of the Litigation Department and the Intellectual Property Litigation Practice Group.
 Mr. Courtenay’s practice focuses upon intellectual property and complex litigation, with particular emphasis on cross border and technology matters.
 He has litigated numerous patent, trademark, copyright and trade secret cases, along with a number of important contract disputes focused upon software and other high tech industries.
 Mr. Courtenay’s dual qualification (he is a barrister in England and Wales as well as a California attorney) allows him to represent and advise clients on a number of international issues, taking full advantage of Latham & Watkins’ global presence.

 Mr. Courtenay plays an active role in Latham & Watkins’ pro bono program, and has represented a number of nonprofit entities on that basis.
 He is active in his local community, and is proud to have introduced local pro bono clients to the firm.
 Mr. Courtenay also plays a leading role in Latham & Watkins’ community, having been a long-standing member of the firm’s Mentoring and Recruiting Committees.
 He currently serves on the Ethics Committee.